How to use PostGraphQL to save development time, increase flexibility and avoid bloodshed between your front and backend teams

 But wait, there’s more… now that we have some data to play with, let’s take a look at the included and incredibly functional autocompleting UI so that we can check out our data.

-Go here to get the UI editor.
+Go to http://localhost:5000/graphiql get the UI editor.
 Let’s say we wanted a list of posts with the date it was created:

 Now, this is very important –

 I want you to type it in what you see above into the left panel – look at that sweet, sweet autocomplete.
 Look at how it knows your database, look at the results panel.
 Have you ever seen anything so beautiful?